rtCamp/transcoder/README.md

 #### 1.0.0 ####
 Initial release

-Transcoder 1.3.1, with WordPress 5.5 compatibility and media thumbnails auto update feature after transcoding is completed on rtMedia pages.
+Transcoder 1.3.2, with WordPress 5.6 compatibility and some minor fixes and modification of transcoded_temp_filename filter.